 Anti-social Behaviour, Crime and Policing Act 2014

 Community Protection Notices can be issued by local councils or the police under the Anti-social Behaviour Crime and Policing Act 2014.
-These notices can be issued to individuals or organisations to compel them to control invasive species in situations where invasive species are having a detrimental effect on the quality of life of others.
+These notices can be issued to individuals or organisations to compel them to control invasive species in situations where they are having a detrimental effect on the quality of life of others.

 Treatment and control of Japanese knotweed

-DO NOT strim or mow Japanese knotweed.
+DO NOT strim, flail or mow Japanese knotweed.

-Doing so is likely to significantly increase the risk of spreading the plant and therefore could constitute an offence.
+Doing so is likely to significantly increase the risk of spreading the plant and could constitute an offence.

 Japanese knotweed is best controlled by the application of a suitable herbicide.